Dreadnought44k/userland/README.md

 [suckless](http://suckless.org/) for creating [sbase](http://core.suckless.org/sbase) and [ubase](http://core.suckless.org/ubase) that are combined with busybox to provide my userland

-[musl devs](https://www.musl-libc.org/) for making the libc using in my system
+[musl devs](https://www.musl-libc.org/) for making the libc used in my system

 Some people on the arch forums that inspired me to do it, thanks guy that changed his userland with toybox.